davmac314/tosaithe/doc/TSBP.md

 # TSBP - TOSAITHE BOOT PROTOCOL

+_Preliminary revision_

-This is boot protocol for handover between bootloaders and OS kernels, on x86-64 architecture.
-It is designed to minimise implementation requirements on both loader and kernel sides.
+Tosaithe, or _TSBP_, is a boot protocol for handover between bootloaders and OS kernels, on x86-64 architecture.
+It is designed to minimise implementation requirements on both loader and kernel sides, but provides a range of features that may be required by advanced systems.

+This document defines the protocol requirements for the bootloader and kernel.

 ## TSBP header for C and C++